 5 – IN the River

 One was when the leaves were changing in autumn and they were the most beautiful red/orange/yellow colors.
 To do this, you have to be lucky because they only stay that bright color for a short time.
-Ok, that was not so much about the river, but let’s face it, I just loved those leaves so I had to mention it!
+Ok, that was not so much about the river, I just loved those leaves so I had to mention it!

 I had never been in the river before, so I was excited that they were up for it.
 This experience made me love the Rio Grande even more!
 When we were in the middle of the river, it dawned on me just how many electronics I actually had on me!
 I was holding their phones, my phone, and had both my cameras on my harness.
 Yikes!
 Everything (including us) survived though!

-That’s it, my top 5 favorite locations near ABQ!
+That’s it, My Top 5 Photo Shoot Locations Near Albuquerque!
 I love finding new spots (near or far) so if you have anywhere you think I should check out feel free to let me know!
+If you want more information about getting ready for your photo shoot, check out my blog post My Top 5 Photo Shoot Locations Near Albuquerque.